zhangcathleen/zhangcathleen.github.io/initWebsite.md

 Next steps today :
 + create a github pages - hamandtomatoe.github.io
 + error page set up
 + portfolio guide set up

-~~
+Currently : running into issues with creating a github pages I think I github only allows uers to host one pages - using my username @ <username>.github.io I also received an email from github stating there was a failed workflow ~~

 Jan 2, 2024